zakhar-kogan/kb-obsidian/pages/mlu explain.md

 	- logistic regression: a supervised learning algorithm that can be used to classify data into categories, or classes, by predicting the probability that an observation falls into a particular class based on its features.
 	- The typical setup for logistic regression is as follows: there is an outcome y*y* that falls into one of two categories (say 0 or 1), and the following equation is used to estimate the probability that y*y* belongs to a particular category given inputs $X=(x_1​,x_2​,...,x _k):$
 		- ![image.png](../assets/image_1665346708331_0.png)
-	-
+		- This is called a linear predictor, and it is transformed by the sigmoid function so that the values fall between 0 and 1, and can therefore be interpreted as probabilities.
+This resulting probability is then compared to a threshold to predict a class for **y** based on **X**
+	- When fitting our model, the goal is to find the parameters that optimize a function that defines how well the model is performing.
+Put simply, the goal is to make predictions as close to 1 when the outcome is 1 and as close to 0 when the outcome is 0.
+In machine learning, the function to be optimized is called the loss function or cost function.
+We use the loss function to determine how well our model fits the data.
+	- A suitable loss function in logistic regression is called the Log-Loss, or binary cross-entropy -